Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_five_bar_parallel_scara.md

 Instead of two turning steppers, the Scara could be built with a turning stepper and a linear actuator which changes the radius. (todo: how can M669 be defined?)

 This build allows exact G2/G3 circles.
-# working modes technically explained
+# Working modes technically explained

 ![5barparscara_workmodedetail1_small.jpg](/5barparscara_workmodedetail1_small.jpg)
 Image 1: If red is one of the XY actuators (stepper axis) and black the hotend, then the proximal and distal arm can be in the blue or green position.
 The same is true for the other actuator.
 Together there are 4 possibilities.
 Those are the 4 working modes.